Nanopteron solution of the Korteweg-de Vries equation

-Due to the fact that the parameter $m$ appears as not only the modulus of the Jacobi elliptic functions but also its coefficient ($c_2=m$), the amplitude of cnoidal periodic wave trends to thrive with increasing $m$.
-Under the limit $m\to1$ ($m\not=1$), the amplitude of the cnoidal periodic wave is of the same order of the soliton core.
-In Fig. 2(a), which is shown to illustrate this phenomenon at $t=0$, it can be observed that as soon as the parameter $m$ approaches $0.99$, the amplitude of cnoidal wave becomes comparable to the soliton core.
-Fig. 2(b) shows that the solution \eqref{solu} exponentially approaches the cnoidal waves under limit $x\to\pm\infty$.
-We also notice from Fig. 2(c) that, after the periodic wave peaks $C_L$ and $C_R$ are taken away from the exact solution $u$, only a tall and slim soliton structure is revived.
-Fig. 2(d) reveals that the soliton core and every peak of the standing cnoidal periodic wave can pass through each other transparently with phase shift.
+Due to the fact that the parameter $m$ appears as not only the modulus of the Jacobi elliptic function but also its coefficient since $c_2=m$, the amplitude of the cnoidal periodic wave trends to thrive with $m$ increasing.
+From Fig. 2(a), which is plotted to illustrate this phenomenon at $t=0$, it can be observed that as soon as the parameter $m$ approaches $0.99$, the amplitude of the cnoidal wave becomes comparable to the soliton core.
+Fig. 2(b) shows that the solution \eqref{solu} exponentially approaches the cnoidal wave as $x\to\pm\infty$.
+We also notice from Fig. 2(c) that after the periodic wave peaks $C_L$ and $C_R$ are taken away from the exact solution $u$, only a tall and slim soliton structure is revived.
+Fig. 2(d) reveals that the soliton core and every peak of the cnoidal periodic wave can pass through each other transparently with a phase shift.